 This type of notification is also called a mobile notification.
 They are available for the users who downloaded a mobile application and previously opted in to receive updates.
-This technology helps to direct users to specific features, share timely updates, and provide brief instructions regarding the mobile application.
-The main platforms for receiving in-app push notifications are Android and iOS.
+This technology helps direct users to specific features, share timely updates, and provide brief instructions regarding the mobile app.
+The leading platforms for receiving in-app push notifications are Android and iOS.

-According to RubyGarage, in-app push notifications show a three times better retention rate and an 88% higher level of engagement with the app.
-Besides, users who opted in for receiving push notifications launch the application three times more often.
+According to RubyGarage, in-app push notifications show three times better retention rates and an 88% higher level of engagement with the app.
+Besides, users who opted-in for receiving push notifications launch the application three times more often.

 Below is an example of a push notification from an e-commerce application.
-This particular message incentivizes to return to the abandoned shopping cart and complete a purchase.
+This particular message incentivizes users to return to their abandoned shopping cart and complete a purchase.

 Web push notification

-It is also referred to as a browser push notification.
-It appears on the desktop or mobile screen.
-Companies use web push notifications mainly for marketing purposes.
-They send promotions and coupons, inform about new goods in stock, or share educational articles.
+Also referred to as browser push notifications, they appear on a user's desktop or mobile screen.
+Companies use web push notifications, mainly for marketing purposes.
+They send promotions and coupons, inform users about new goods in stock, or share educational articles.

-Despite the type of push notification you want to use, you must get explicit consent from users.
-Otherwise, any messages from you will be unsolicited and your business reputation may be damaged.
+With any push notification you want to use, you must get explicit consent to send them from users.
+Otherwise, any messages from you will be unsolicited, and your business reputation may be damaged.
 When a user browses a website, a permission request appears as a pop-up at the top of the page.
-Like in Sephora example below, it offers just two options: “Allow” or “Block.”
+Like in the example from Sephora below, it offers just two options: “Allow” or “Block.”

-Once the user gives consent, the company can legally send push notifications.
+Once a user gives consent, the company can legally send push notifications.

-Web push notifications is a great way to promote your products and services in advance of marketing holidays, like on the screenshot below.
+Web push notifications are a great way to promote your products and services in advance of marketing holidays, like on the screenshot below.

-The maximum length of such message depends on the device type.
+The maximum length of a notification's message depends on the type of device that receives it.
 For smartphones, the limit is 20-30 characters, while for desktops, it’s up to 50 characters for the title text and 125 characters for the body text.

-Big brands with a broad audience use this technology to a full extent, adding images, writing engaging copy, and using personalization to increase user engagement and revenue.
+Big brands with a broad audience use this technology to a full extent, adding images, writing engaging copies, and using personalization to increase their user engagement and revenue.

 Send web push notifications, too!

 Create campaigns, run A/B tests, and send browser push notifications while SendPulse takes care of the technical side of things.
-Simply add one line of code to your website and skyrocket your revenue!
+Add one line of code to your website and skyrocket your revenue!

-Let’s find out how both types of notifications work since the in-app and web push messages differ.
+Let’s find out how both types of notifications work since in-app and web push messages differ.

 How in-app notifications work